gmac/professional-javascript/part1_basics/intro_to_javascript.md

  - The **iterator** variable will assume the value of each *key* as the loop runs.
  - The **object** specifies what data structure to loop through the keys of.

 Now, this simpler `for...in` loop technically works on arrays as well, however it cannot guarantee the order in which keys are accessed.
-For named object keys, we're generally not concerned with access order.
+For named object keys, we're generally not concerned with order.
 For ordered arrays though, it's generally safest to use a sequential `for` loop.

 ## Conditionals